btj/ogp-notes/iterators.md

 # Iterators

+In the preceding chapters, we have studied how to define and document APIs, of increasing complexity.
+Defining, implementing and interacting with APIs are important skills for software engineers.
+In this chapter and the next, we discuss two more advanced techniques that are widely used in practical APIs: iterators and generics.
+The former are a design pattern for offering a standard API for iterating over different data structures (like arrays, linked lists or balanced trees).
+The latter are a programming language feature that allows defining APIs that are parameterised by argument types.

 _Iterators_ are a solution to an _API design problem_: how to introduce an _abstract API_ between a collection implementation and its clients, that hides the data structure used to implement the collection, without increasing the time or space (memory) usage of clients that iterate over the elements of the collection?

 ## The problem